-As a designer I often encounter conflicting goals, dynamically changing context, and shifting degrees of certainty about those heuristics I know and cherish.
-Once in a while this makes this makes me pause to reflect and readjust my thinking.
-But more often, I quickly take stock of the situation and move on, perhaps only tweaking my design a little, without much exploration or thought.
-I don't spend much time consciously rethinking and rearranging my worldview.
+We designers encounter conflicting goals, dynamically changing context, and shifting degrees of certainty about those heuristics we know and cherish.
+Once in a while this makes us pause to reflect and readjust our thinking.
+But more often, we quickly take stock of the situation and move on, perhaps only tweaking our design a little, without much exploration or thought.
+We don't spend much time consciously rethinking and rearranging our worldview.